21Chillie/basic-calculator/README.md

 - Basic operations: Addition (`+`), Subtraction (`-`), Multiplication (`*`), Division (`/`)
 - Real-time input and result display
-- Clear button to reset the calculation
+- Clear button to fully reset the calculation and result *new
+- Saving result after calculation even the browser getting refresh *new

 ## 📁 Project Structure